omarkawach/spatial_analysis_scenarios/README.md

 ### Travel - Fastest Route to the First Road Crossing in a List

-*Category*
-- Network Analysis

-*Context*

-We're in the center of Ottawa and want to find the shortest path to a road crossing.
+We're in the center of Ottawa and want to find the shortest path to a road crossing through network analysis.

-*Result*

 ![](scenario_images/shortest_path_road_crossing/python.png)